JimDesu/basis-lang/spec.md

 ### 5.3 Domains

-A **domain** is a new type declared in terms of a parent type, where the parent must reduce — transitively, through any aliases — to a buffer-backed type.
+A **domain** is a new type declared in terms of a parent type, where the parent must reduce — transitively, through any aliases — to a fixed-size buffer-backed type.
 The declaration form is:

     .domain Inches : Int32
     .domain Centimeters : Int32